How to keep my fruit fresh?

 - 1 tbsp milk

-- Scrape sides and add in vanilla and egg.
+- Scrape the sides of the bowl down and then add in vanilla extract and egg white.
 Mix until combined.

-- Add flour and baking powder to the bowl.
+- Next, add the flour and baking powder to the bowl.
 Mix slowly at first gradually getting faster until the dough comes together.
-The texture should be like Playdoh.
-Add a little flour or water if needed to get it to a soft, pliable consistency.
+The texture should be like Playdoh, you can add a little more flour or water if needed to get it to a soft, pliable consistency.

-- Turn out onto a floured surface.
-Use a rolling pin and roll until about 1/4 inch thick.
-(The cookies will not rise while baking, they will not get thinner while baking.
-Roll out to your desired FINISHED thickness.)
+- Then, turn out the dough onto a floured surface.
+Use a rolling pin, roll the dough until about 1/4 inch thick.
+The cookies will not get any thicker or thinner while baking, so roll out to your desired FINISHED thickness.

-- Use cookie cutters and cut out desired shapes.
-Transfer the cookies to a silicone lined cookie sheet.
+- After that, use cookie cutters and cut out desired shapes.
+Transfer the cookies to the prepared cookie sheet.

-- Bake at 350° for 6-8 minutes or until the centers are puffy and no longer glossy.
+- Place in the preheated oven and bake for 6-8 minutes or until the centers are puffy and no longer glossy.
 Pull the cookies out of the oven BEFORE they start turning brown.
-If they turn brown, the cookie will be dry and ‘crackery’ instead of soft and chewy.
+If they turn brown, the cookie will be dry and crispy instead of soft and chewy.

 Whipped Cream Frosting

-- Combine all ingredients in the bowl of a stand mixer using the whisk attachment.
+- Combine the butter, powder sugar, vanilla extract and milk, in the bowl of a stand mixer using the whisk attachment.
 Whip until well combined.

 - In a separate bowl, use beaters and whip the heavy whipping cream until stiff peaks form.

-- Gently fold the buttercream and whipping cream together until combined and smooth.
+- Then, gently fold the butter creamand whipping cream together until combined and smooth.